 In 2021, Diversity Arts launched the StoryCasters website to host the multitude of stories, articles, interviews and video content.
 Many of these stories are also featured on our Creative Lives page of this website.
 To meet the StoryCasters and find out more about the project, visit https://storycasters.net/

-In 2019, we kicked off the project with a cohort-wide meet and greet StoryCasters Mixer, held at Information and Cultural Exchange.
+In 2019, we kicked off the project with a cohort-wide meet and greet StoryCasters Mixer, held at Arts and Cultural Exchange.
 Participants and trainers from all 4 training streams groups got to meet and mingle, and take part in a group brainstorming activity.
 This was the beginning of some great collaborations!

 Who are the StoryCasters?

 They are bold, creative and hungry for accurate, nuanced representation.
 They’re interested in media – you live it, breath it, and now they want to create it.

-StoryCasters are young people (between the age of 18-30) who identifies as being from a culturally and linguistically diverse background or as a person of colour, including people from non-English speaking, migrant and refugee backgrounds.
+StoryCasters are young people (between the age of 18-30) who identify as culturally and linguistically diverse or as a person of colour, including people from non-English speaking, migrant and refugee backgrounds.